In Good Faith

 All the other dogs had become quiet.
 The barn was silent as they all watched the door, waiting.

 Eventually more people walked in.
-Their attention was on the kennels though, careful with gathering each dog one by one.
+Their attention turned towards the cages now, careful with gathering each dog one by one.

 The first one took one look at her and yelled something, causing the other to rush out the door.